RubyNova/mattdjones.co.uk/_posts/2022-05-18-unity-acf-game-jam-part-1.md

 ## Setting the Scene...

 It's 8th April.
-I'm sitting down for my first meeting with my game jam teammates, and friends, for the Autistic Creative Festival game jam (I'll update this with a relevant link in the future).
+I'm sitting down for my first meeting with my game jam teammates, and friends, for the [Autism Acceptance Month Game Jam](https://itch.io/b/1369/autism-acceptance-month-game-jam).
 We are discussing the game we want to work on for the month.
 We actually settled on an idea fairly quickly!
 One junior programmer, myself (so the make-do senior programmer of the group), two artists, one of which wrote all the narrative for the game - the other ended up working on the game's soundtrack with me.

 The theme is autistic experiences.
 We decide on a game idea fairly fast.